How To Write A CV

 - List your Education

 - Include some of your hobbies and personal interests

 - Use CV keywords and action verbs

-- Proofread the CV before sending it to anyone
+- Proofread the CV and then begin submitting it effectively

 BUT HOW CAN YOU ACTUALLY USE THIS...